egorelik93/PLBlog/NewLang.md

 A `DSink` can be conceived as a `DOut` generator, with constraints to ensure that only one `DOut` exists at a time.

 I have not entirely worked out how extensibility of `defer` works.
-However, what we want for consuming `DStream` is consistent; we want a continuation that is an `FnMut`.
+However, what we want for consuming `DStream` is consistent; we want a continuation that is an `FnMut(T)`.

 ## [Skipping a bit]